department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 **We can provide travel in certain emergency situations:**

 - **If you have an emergency while receiving care at a VA health facility and the facility can't provide the care you need,** we can pay for your transport to a non-VA facility for emergency treatment and back to the VA facility.
 As long as we've approved the care at the non-VA facility, we'll pay for this transportation even if you're not eligible for VA travel pay.
 - **If you have an emergency and you're anywhere other than at a VA health facility,** we can pay for your transport to a non-VA facility for emergency treatment.
 As long as we've approved the care at the non-VA facility, we'll pay for this transportation even if you're not eligible for VA travel pay.
-But, once you're in a stable medical condition, you'll need to meet travel pay and medical expense eligibility requirements to receive any further reimbursement.
+But, once you're in a stable medical condition, you'll need to meet reimbursement and medical expense eligibility requirements to receive any more reimbursement.

-Notify us as soon possible, but no later than 30 days from the date of emergency transport.
+Be sure to notify us as soon possible, but no later than 30 days from the date of emergency transport.

 </div>
 </li>